bryonbaker/rhai-redis-demo/doc/demo-script.md

 ON-PREM: src$
 ```

-Copy the route and paste it into the url of your browser.
+Copy the route and paste it into your browser.
 When prompted for logon credentials enter:
 ```
 Username: admin
 Password: password